 The legal source for the IRS Hardship Program is IRC Sec.
 6343(a)(1)(D).
 This provision prohibits the IRS from enforcing tax collections in cases of economic hardship due to the financial condition of the taxpayer.
 Additional details of the program are enumerated in the Internal Revenue Manual, Part 5, Chapter 16, Section 1 (IRM 5.16.1).

-IRS Hardship Program Provides “Currently Not Collectible” Status and Stops the IRS From Collecting Taxes Owed
+IRS Hardship Program Provides “Currently Not Collectible” Status and Stops the IRS From Collecting Back Taxes

 The IRS Hardship Program provides currently not collectible status (also called non collectible status) for IRS tax purposes.
 This change in status puts a hold or stop on all IRS collection activity.